-The traffic and toll revenue forecast for the I-4 Connector is shown in Table 58.
+The traffic and toll revenue forecast for the I-4 Connector is shown in Table 59.
+In response to the threat from Hurricane Milton, tolls were suspended on the I-4 Connector from October 7, 2024, through October 18, 2024.
+This toll suspension resulted in a revenue loss of \$0.5 million in FY 2025, resulting in a 0.8 percent decrease in FY 2025 toll revenue from the prior year.
+The 4.2 percent toll revenue growth in FY 2026 reflects traffic growth and the comparison to the Hurricane Milton revenue impact during FY 2025.
 Toll revenues are projected to grow from approximately \$17 million in FY 2024 to over \$19 million in FY 2035.
 The projections are generally comparable to the toll revenue forecast included in the last issued Traffic and Earnings Report incorporating the recent traffic growth rate.
-The FY 2025 revenue forecast growth reflects the comparison to the hurricane impacted prior year.
 The assumption of no toll rate indexing in future years remains the same as the last issued Traffic and Earnings Report.